XinwenLiang/Leetcode/Day2/Day2.md

   **Idea**:
 * Brute Force Approach:

-Horizontal Division: Try splitting the region below each row, calculating the total value of the top and bottom parts.
-Vertical Division: Try splitting the region to the right of each column, calculating the total value of the left and right parts.
+Horizontal Division: Try splitting the region below each row, calculating the total value of the top and bottom parts.<br> Vertical Division: Try splitting the region to the right of each column, calculating the total value of the left and right parts.<br>
 For all possible division methods, calculate the difference in total values of the two parts and find the smallest difference.

 * Optimized Approach (Using Prefix Sum):